Be Responsible, Stay Informed.

 - the MPH core course(s) was taken at a CEPH-accredited school or program within the last 5 years;

-- And the syllabus for the waiver course was evaluated and approved by the relevant course instructor and/or chairperson/program director.
+- the syllabus for the waiver course was evaluated and approved by the relevant course instructor and/or chairperson/program director.

 NOTE: if 3-4 core courses have already been taken at a CEPH-accredited institution, 2 courses may be transferred in and 1-2 additional courses may be waived.

-☛ Download form here: Graduate Course Waiver Form
+â Access form here: Course Waiver Form

 5 - Graduate Elective Substitution Petition